-BIAS PLY VS RADIAL PLY: WHAT IS THE DIFFERENCE?
+BIAS PLY VS RADIAL PLY TIRES: WHAT IS THE DIFFERENCE?

 When it comes to your standard driving tires, bias ply hasn’t been a term used in decades to describe the latest and greatest tires coming out on high-performance cars.
 In the racing, trailer, and even motorcycle worlds we still see bias ply but, even then, it’s quickly being displaced by radial tires.
-So, what is a bias ply and why has it been replaced?
+So, what is a bias ply and why has it been replaced by radial ply tires?

 What’s being referenced when you talk about bias ply and radial ply are how the cords that make up the carcass of the tire are run from bead to bead.
 You’ll never see it until you wear the tread beyond its rubber layer.
 The term “bias” and “radial” are describing how the patterns of the ply are done.